Tire Blowout: Common Causes and How To Prevent Them

 High Speeds

-A tire is likely to undergo blowout at high speeds because of heat buildup and excessive friction, especially when exceeding tire speed ratings.
+A tire will likely undergo blowout at high speeds because of heat buildup and excessive friction, significantly when exceeding tire speed ratings.
 The risk of tire blowout at high speed is also magnified due to the reduced reaction time available to address tire issues.

 Road Hazards

 Uneven surfaces, sharp objects, and potholes can cause severe tire damage, leading to an immediate blowout.
-This is likely at both high and low speeds, depending on the road hazard.
+Depending on the road hazard, this will likely occur at both high and low speeds.

 3 common causes of tire blowout